Get your own FREE virtual smile makeover!

-Many of these pictures were sent in having a resolution in the thousands by thousands pixels range (like 1500 X 3000 or more).
-Most showed 1/2 or more of the person's face.
+Many pictures we end up working with started off showing about 1/2 or more of the person's face.
 Their high resolution allowed us to crop and shrink them down to a size that met our needs yet they still retained a sharp focus.

 Take dozens of pictures (it won't cost you anything or take more than an extra minute or so).
 Your best ones will likely be accidents.